uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 Developing a Health Check Tool for Uyuni is becoming more critical with each passing day.
 We have an increasing number of bug reports and a bug report usually takes a lot more time due to the extensive communication overhead involved.
 We need a tool that helps identify issues quickly and present the state of suse manager health to all the stakeholders on each level from users to support and engineering.

-As the volume of bug reports rises and the time required to address each report is affected by the extensive communication overhead involved, developing a Health Check Tool for Uyuni is becoming more critical.
-A tool that pinpoints issues and clearly presents the health status of Uyuni to stakeholders at every level, from users to support and engineering, is essential.

 ## Use cases